Crusader tank: Design and development

 It had a different engine from the Covenanter, different steering system and a conventional cooling system with radiators in the engine compartment.
 Covenanter used a brand new engine design, whereas Crusader adapted the readily available Liberty engine to fit into a lower profile engine compartment.
 At the left side of the front hull—a place occupied by the engine radiator in the Covenanter—was mounted a small hand-traversed auxiliary turret armed with a Besa machine gun.
 The auxiliary turret was awkward to use and was often removed in the field or remained unoccupied.

 Both the A13 Mk III Covenanter and the A15 Crusader designs used the same main turret.
 The turret was polygonal—with sides that sloped out then in again—to give maximum space on the limited turret ring diameter.
-Early production vehicles had a "semi-internal" cast gun mantlet, which was quickly replaced in production by a better protected larger cast mantlet with three vertical slits for the main gun, a coaxial Besa machine gun and for the sighting telescope.
-There was no cupola for the commander who instead had a flat hatch with the periscope mounted through it.
+Early production vehicles had a "semi-internal" cast gun mantlet, which was quickly replaced in production by a better protected larger cast mantlet with three vertical slits for the main gun, a coaxial Besa machine gun, and the sighting telescope.
+There was no cupola for the commander, who instead had a flat hatch with the periscope mounted through it.

 The main armament, as in other British tanks of the period, was balanced so that the gunner could control its elevation through a padded shaft against his right shoulder rather than using a geared mechanism.
 This fitted well with the British doctrine of firing accurately on the move.

 When it was understood that there would be delays in the introduction of successor heavy cruiser tanks (the Cavalier, Centaur and Cromwell), the Crusader was adapted with a six-pounder gun.